-The guide to talent management - All you need to know
+The talent management guide- All you need to know

-Proper management of talent makes them feel nurtured, enabled and empowered.
+Proper people and talent management models makes them feel nurtured, enabled and empowered.
 This will ensure their development and retention.
-Retaining hired talent and transitioning them into the working structure of your organization are some of the greater challenges for talent management.
+Retaining hired talent and transitioning them into the working structure of your organization are some of the greater challenges for people and talent management.
 A well-informed process will ensure the driving force is analytical rather than impulsive.
-To know more about HR analytics and how it can leverage data-driven decisions, read:
+To know more about HR analytics and how it can leverage data-driven decisions.

 Evaluation of employees serves as a yardstick for measuring the performance and potential of each employee.
 Employee performance evaluation acts as a tool to measure the current value contribution of the employee to the company.
 An evaluation of potential, however, will bring-forth the hidden value that an employee can add to the company.
-Careful development, redeployment and retaining of the employee enables this.
+Careful development, redeployment and retaining of the employee enables proper people and talent management.

 A thin line separates talent management and competency-based management.
 The major contributors that drive associated decisions are a set of organizational core competencies and position-specific competencies.
 The competency set may include knowledge, skills, experience, and personal traits (demonstrated through defined behaviors).
 Older competency models also contain attributes, however, they rarely predict success.
 With the advent of AI integration, more real-time data collection is possible.
 Meanwhile, strategically highlighting the desired competency set and design strategies, allows employees to be more involved in the process and take on responsibility and express accountability.